dailystory/docs/articles/push-notifications/index.md

 > Recommended title and message length vary between devices.
 However, in general, a Push Notification should be as short as possible.

+Within the title and message of your Push Notification you can also use [Personalization](/Personalization/) tokens and conditions to target the content to each recipient.

 Finally, Save the Push Notification.

 Once the Push Notification is saved you can also [schedule when](#send-a-push-notification) and to whom the Push Notification is sent to.
 The Push Notification is also now available to add to a campaign's workflow.